 Mercado is arraigned in court and formally charged with three counts of first-degree murder.
 A deputy district attorney says that because this is considered a capital case, Mercado could face the death penalty or life in prison for the slayings of Flint and the Belvedere brothers.
 Mercado is scheduled to appear in court again on July 11.

-Mercado appears in court for his preliminary hearing, where new details of the triple homicide are expected to be released.
+Mercado appears in court for his preliminary hearing, where new details of the triple homicide are released for the first time, including DNA evidence.